jackos/rustnote-site/src/toolchain/documentation.md

 # Documentation
+Cargo's inbuilt documentation tooling is incredibly useful while simple, it's one of the coolest things about the language because it promotes providing examples, which I always find the fastest way to learn a new library.

+### Serve documentation in http
+cargo doc --open

-## Use markdown inside comments
+### Use markdown inside comments
-This assert will be tested with `cargo test` wow!
+This assert will be tested with `cargo test`.
 Keeps documentation examples in sync with the library
 ```rust
 /// Adds one to the number given.
 ///